LumaPictures/pymel/maintenance/BUILDING.md

 ## 9) Make Release and Publish

   > TODO: figure out if maintenance/makerelease.py still needed, and strip out excess, or port its necessary bits to poetry.
-At minimum, we want the portions that convert the caches to .pyc.zip

   - update the version in `pymel/__init__.py`, commit + push